- RS 485+

 The expansion port includes a reference input that is compatible with tri‑sync and blackburst for locking the camera to the sync generator in your facility.
 Once the reference signal is provided, the Micro Studio Cameras will be frame aligned so you can cleanly switch between them, vitally important live production switchers that don’t include frame re-synchronizers on the SDI inputs.
 Even on switchers such as Blackmagic Design’s ATEM range, that do have re-synchronizers on each SDI input, connecting reference will allow the switcher to bypass the re-synchronizers and reduce video delay to virtually nothing.

-The external power input supports DC voltages ranging from 12V to 20V so you can connect to a wide range of power sources or even large custom battery packs when your camera is being located far away from a power source.
+The external power input supports DC voltages ranging from 12V to 30V so you can connect to a wide range of power sources or even large custom battery packs when you’re camera is being located far away from a power source.
 Located on the breakout cable, the power input uses a standard DC jack so you can connect to any kind of plug pack power supply.
+If you’re using broadcast standard 4-pin XLR power sources there’s an alternative breakout cable available that features a standard 4-pin XLR DC power socket.

 The Micro Studio Camera 4K has a dedicated SDI program input that accepts camera control protocol as well as talkback and tally from the switcher, over a single cable.
 This means you can control your camera’s settings, built in color corrector, focus, iris and more remotely from your ATEM switcher!
 The camera control is very flexible and the camera doesn’t have to be running in the same video format as the program input, so you could even use the camera in Ultra HD while the camera control protocol is sent over a HD signal to the camera.